Munich: Capital of reunited Bavaria

-In 1777 Bavarian lands were inherited to Karl Theodor, Duke in Bavaria, after the last Bavarian Wittelsbach had died childless.
-The new Duke was disliked by the citizens of Munich for his supposedly enlightened ideas.
+In 1777 Bavarian lands were inherited by Karl Theodor.
+The new duke was disliked by the citizens of Munich for his supposedly enlightened ideas.
 In 1785 Karl Theodor invited Count Rumford Benjamin Thompson to take up residency in Munich and implement stringent social reforms.
 The poor were forced to live in newly built workhouses.
 The Bavarian army was restructured, with common soldiers receiving better food and reassurances that they would be treated humanely by officers.
-Munich was the largest German city to loose fortification in the 1790s.
+Munich was the largest German city to lose fortification in the 1790s.
 In 1791 Karl Theodor and Count Rumford started to demolish Munich's fortifications.
 After 1793 Munich's citizens, including house servants, carpenters, butchers, merchants, and court officials, seized the opportunity, building new houses, stalls, and sheds outside the city walls.

-After making an alliance with Napoleonic France, the city became the capital of the new Kingdom of Bavaria in 1806 with Elector Maximillian Joseph becoming its first King.
+After making an alliance with Napoleonic France, the city became the capital of the new Kingdom of Bavaria in 1806 with Elector Maximillian IV Joseph becoming its first king.
 The state parliament (the Landtag) and the new archdiocese of Munich and Freising were also located in the city.

 The establishment of Bavarian state sovereignty profoundly affected Munich.
 Munich became the center of a modernizing kingdom, and one of the king's first acts was the secularization of Bavaria.
-He had dissolved all monasteries in 1802 and once crowned, Max Joseph I generated state revenues by selling off church lands.
-While many monasteries were reestablished, Max Joseph I succeeded in controlling the right to brew beer (Brauchrecht).
-The king handed the brewing monopoly to Munich's wealthiest brewers, who in turn paid substantial taxs on their beer production.
+He had dissolved all monasteries in 1802 and once crowned, Maximilian Joseph generated state revenues by selling off church lands.
+While many monasteries were reestablished, Maximilian Joseph I succeeded in controlling the right to brew beer (Braurecht).
+The king handed the brewing monopoly to Munich's wealthiest brewers, who in turn paid substantial taxes on their beer production.
 In 1807 the king abolished all ordinances that limited the number of apprentices and journeymen a brewery could employ.
 Munich's population had swelled and Munich brewers were now free to employ as many workers as they needed to meet the demand.
-In October 1810 a beer festival was held on the meadows just outside Munich to commemorate the wedding of the crown price and princess Therese of Saxe-Hildburghausen.
+In October 1810 a beer festival was held on the meadows just outside Munich to commemorate the wedding of the crown prince and princess Therese of Saxe-Hildburghausen.
 The parades in regional dress (Tracht) represented the diversity of the kingdom.
 The fields are now part of the Theresienwiese and the celebrations developed into Munich's annual Oktoberfest.